Godzilla (Cerasini series): Godzilla vs. the Robot Monsters

-Lost project
+Godzilla and the Lost Continent (unpublished)

-The final book, Godzilla and the Lost Continent, was set for a 1999 release, but was never published supposedly due to the loss of Random House's license; however, the author Marc Cerasini stated that the real reason was fallout from Sony's 1998 Godzilla movie.
+The final book, Godzilla and the Lost Continent, was set for a 1999 release, but was never published.
+According to an interview with Cerasini, this was a result of the poor critical and commercial performance of the 1998 Godzilla film produced by TriStar Pictures.
 The summary given in the previous book reveals that a new continent would rise from the Pacific, with several nations laying claim to it, but that it would also harbor great danger: Varan, Manda and Battra now call this continent home, as well as a new monster and a previously unknown civilization.
 The King of the Monsters resurfaces to do battle with this threat.
-The unknown monster that was to be the villain of the book - and its name (if any) - have never been revealed.
-Its identity is heavily debated amongst fans.
-As it turned out, it was to be a giant that was made out of stone and rock named either Raijin or Daitengu.
-Furthermore, Raijin/Daitengu would have actually been the herald and champion for a even more powerful intelligence, namely the Earth itself, which not only rose the lost continent and summoned all the monsters to it, but also possessed Biollante to serve as its avatar, as well as creating equally monstrous forest growth which soon appears all over the world, in a catastrophic bid to cleanse itself of all human life.
+The book's antagonist was to be a giant made out of stone, named either Raijin or Daitengu.
+Furthermore, Raijin/Daitengu would have actually been the herald and champion for an even more powerful intelligence, namely the Earth itself, which not only rose the lost continent and summoned all the monsters to it, but also possessed Biollante to serve as its avatar, as well as creating equally monstrous forest growth which soon appears all over the world, in a catastrophic bid to cleanse itself of all human life.
 Now Godzilla is the only hope for both mankind and the inhabitants of the Lost Continent against these two sentient literal forces of nature.